 Chrome DevTools Worker Debugging

 Isolating and profiling off-main-thread execution requires precise instrumentation.
 This guide details how to attach to worker contexts, trace structured clone overhead, and resolve concurrency bottlenecks using native browser tooling.
-When navigating Debugging, Profiling & Production Optimization workflows, developers must treat worker threads as independent V8 isolates with distinct execution contexts, memory heaps, and event loops.
+As part of a broader Debugging, Profiling & Production Optimization workflow, developers must treat worker threads as independent V8 isolates with distinct execution contexts, memory heaps, and event loops.

 1. Context Switching & Thread Isolation